austinthaldorfhuelsbeck/cathy-loerzel/README.md

 - title: (required) Professional title of the author of the testimonial.
 - message: (required) The testimonial itself.

-#### Testimonials - Methods and Routing

-The methods and routing for the contact section of the API is as follows:

-- GET / - list all contacts
-- GET /:contactId - read a contact by ID
-- PUT /:contactId - update a contact's information
-- POST / - create a new contact form submission
-- DELETE /:contactId - delete a contact

 ### Newsletter Submissions

 Responses to this form are sent to Mailchimp, but are backed up in the database.